Geordie's Magic Elixir Mixir

 Cloves — 1.25 ml/day (0.5g)

 Highest antioxidant concentration (ORAC score) of any spice — a small pinch can double your daily antioxidant intake.
 In Percival et al. (2012, J Am Coll Nutrition, 31(4):288-294), blood from clove-consuming subjects significantly suppressed TNF-alpha release from white blood cells, the first study to demonstrate that absorbed spice compounds provide systemic anti-inflammatory protection in vivo.
-Also showed blood sugar benefits in type 2 diabetes (Khan et al., J Med Food).
+A small open-label pilot study also found a polyphenol-rich clove extract lowered pre- and post-prandial blood glucose in healthy and prediabetic volunteers (Mohan et al., 2019).

 - Greger: Which Spices Fight Inflammation?